Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

-{\bf Two probe:} The left reservoir injects a current into the mesoscopic sample for which we have discussed that the available states at any point for $+k$ (see Eq.
-11) is $\rho^t_{lpd}=\frac{1}{hv}$, where $v=\frac{\hbar k}{m_0}$, $m_0$ being the mass of an electron.
+{\bf Two probes:} The left reservoir injects a current into the mesoscopic sample for which we have discussed that the available states locally at any point for $+k$ (see Eqs.
+8 and 9) is say $\rho^{ll}_{lpd}(+k)=\frac{1}{hv}$, where $v=\frac{\hbar k}{m_0}$, $m_0$ being the mass of an electron.
 For right moving electrons $k$ is positive, while negative for left moving electrons.
 So total injected current in the left lead, at a point close to the reservoir, between $\mu_1$ and $\mu_2$, that is in the energy range $dE=(\mu_1-\mu_2)$ will be

 Therefore the differential current that pass through the sample to reach the sink reservoir is

 If there is a current between a source and a sink then one can easily define a conductance as will be done below.
 In a typical two probe conductance measurement wherein the voltage difference is measured between the two classical reservoirs, the conductance will be